The Star, Singapore

-The Star is a 15-storey mixed use complex located in one-north, Singapore, integrating a performing arts centre called The Star Performing Arts Centre, and a shopping mall called The Star Vista.
-The building was designed by Andrew Bromberg of the architectural firm Aedas, costs S$500 million to develop, and is owned by Rock Productions Pte Ltd, the business arm of the Singaporean megachurch New Creation Church; The Star Performing Arts Centre is used as the church service venue for New Creation Church.
-It is adjacent to the Buona Vista MRT station on the East West Line and Circle Line.
+The Star is a 15-storey mixed-use complex in one-north, Singapore.
+It comprises a performing arts centre, The Star Performing Arts Centre, and a shopping mall, The Star Vista.
+The building was designed by Andrew Bromberg of the architectural firm Aedas, and was developed at a cost of S$500 million.
+It is owned by Rock Productions Pte Ltd, the business arm of the Singaporean megachurch New Creation Church.
+The Star Performing Arts Centre is used as the venue for New Creation Church's church services.
+The complex is adjacent to Buona Vista MRT station on the East West Line and Circle Line.